 The youngest of William the Conqueror's sons, Henry I (1100-35) was never meant to be king, but he was destined to become one of the greatest of all medieval monarchs, both through his own ruthlessness and intelligence and through the dynastic legacy of his daughter Matilda, who began the Plantagenet line that would rule England until 1485.
 A self-consciously diligent and thoughtful king, his rule was looked back on as the real post-invasion re-founding of England as a new realm, integrated into the continent, wealthy and stable.

 Edmund King's wonderful portrait of Henry shows him as a strikingly charismatic and thoughtful man.
 His life was dogged by a single great disaster, the death of his teenage heir William in the White Ship disaster.
 Despite astonishing numbers of illegitimate sons, Henry was now left with only a daughter.
 This fact would shape the rest of the 12th century and beyond.

 Do you know your Kings and Queens of England by heart?
 Can you tell your Ethelred from your Aethelbert?
 Your Marcia from your Matilda?

-Well, Mr Gwynne is back – and you will never be in the dark again.
+Well, passionate educator Mr Gwynne is back – and this time he is taking on the entirety of British history – so you will never be in the dark again.
 Within the pages of this little gem – bursting with our small island’s rich past – he teaches us the history of England through her remarkable monarchs.

-Mr Gwynne, it turns out, has very strong opinions on this subject – and it is his belief that a certain amount of what you might read in other history books is wrong.
+It is Mr Gwynne’s belief that a certain amount of what you might read in other history books may well be wrong.
 It is his aim to show you why.